What is Customer Success? Our Testimonials for SalesRX

 Align what people learn with what you expect them to do.

-True training is like learning how to play an instrument or sport - you don’t just receive instruction, you have to work out to use what you learned in sequential order.
+Authentic training is like learning to play an instrument or sport - you don’t just receive instruction.
+You have to work out how to use what you learned in sequential order.

-If you are serious about teaching a new way to engage customers, there should be an expectation that employees are going to not only be exposed to those new behaviors, but that they will be encouraged how to use them, the learning will be reinforced, and it will be coached.
+Suppose you are serious about teaching a new way to engage customers.
+In that case, there should be an expectation that employees will not only be exposed to those new behaviors but also encouraged to use them, the learning will be reinforced, and it will be coached.

 Since retail sales training is behavior training, this is the only way to look at it to achieve real success.

-Many senior-level executives and even their training or L&D managers still are stuck on traditional tactics like classroom sessions which usually just cram a lot of information in a long day while learners sit.
+Many senior-level executives and even their training or L&D managers are still stuck on traditional tactics like classroom sessions, which usually cram a lot of information in a long day while learners sit.

-This doesn’t stick for a variety of reasons from the capacity to absorb new information with limited stimulation, no face-to-face role-playing, to the basics of people who work on their feet all day being made to sit and try to focus for long hours.
+This doesn’t stick for various reasons, from the capacity to absorb new information with limited stimulation and no face-to-face role-playing to the basics of people who work on their feet all day being made to sit and try to focus for long hours.

 Because of these realities, some C-level executives will use every excuse in the book to avoid spending money on the very training their associates so desperately need.

-Here are some of the most common objections retail executives might have about training and some hard questions to drill deeper into and get to a consensus.
+Here are some of the most common objections retail executives might have about training and some hard questions to drill deeper into and reach a consensus.

 Use these as you build the case for SalesRX, the online retail sales training program, and connect to double-digit conversion increases within 60 days.